Venlo

-Venlo ([ˈvɛnloː]) is a city and municipality in the southeastern Netherlands, close to the border with Germany.
+Venlo ([ˈvɛnloː]) is a city and municipality in southeastern Netherlands, close to the border with Germany.
 It is situated in the province of Limburg.
 The municipality of Venlo counted 101,578 inhabitants as of January 2019.

 History

 Early history

 Roman and Celtic coins have been found in Venlo; it was speculated to have been the settlement known as Sablones on the Roman road connecting Maastricht with Xanten, but the little evidence there is concerning the location of Sablones speaks against this thought while there is no evidence in support of it.
 Blerick, on the west bank, was known as Blariacum.

 Documents from the 9th century mention Venlo as a trade post; it developed into one of the more important ones in the Meuse-Rhine area, receiving city rights in 1343, and becoming a member of the Hanseatic League in 1375.

 Because of its strategic importance, the city of Venlo was besieged several times.
 The most significant siege was that of 1702, carried on by Menno van Coehoorn.
 Consequently, Venlo was incorporated into the Generaliteitslanden of the United Provinces at the Treaty of 1713.
 After the Napoleonic Wars it became part of the United Kingdom of the Netherlands.

 In 1839-1866 Venlo was not a part of German Confederation, completely surrounded by its territory.